Hiking

-If you are new to hiking, though user uploaded trail guides can be helpful, a guidebook is usually more reliable, and tested, so we feel it is the best place to start to give yourself a sense of the hiking options available in the Lower Mainland.
+Hiking is the core activity of Wanderung.
+As an activity it is accessible to all, requires no special training, and asks the least up-front expense to get started.If you are new to hiking, though user uploaded trail guides can be helpful, a guidebook is usually more reliable, and tested, so we feel it is the best place to start to give yourself a sense of the hiking options available in the Lower Mainland.
 A good guidebook and some of the links below should be a great starting point.

 Recommended Hiking Books

-103 Hikes in Southwestern BC by Jack Bryceland
+103 Hikes in Southwestern BC by

-First written in 1973 by Mary and David Macaree, this guidebook is one of the old standards.
+Jack BrycelandFirst written in 1973 by Mary and David Macaree, this guidebook is one of the old standards.
 Each trail description has basic hike statistics, photographs, and points of interest.
 The latest edition is out now with updated maps and trail information as well as an index that sorts hikes according to season, estimated hiking time, and level of fitness.

-Best Hikes and Walks of Southwestern British Columbia by Dawn Hanna
+Best Hikes and Walks of Southwestern British Columbia by

-This guidebook contains lengthy trail descriptions, as well as information about the local history, flora, and fauna.
+Dawn HannaThis guidebook contains lengthy trail descriptions, as well as information about the local history, flora, and fauna.
 Each trail description has an elevation profile, as well as basic hike statistics.
 An index at the back of the book sorts hikes by duration, difficulty, and recommended months.
-It is possible to do every hike in this book.
+It

-Scrambles in Southwest British Columbia by Matt Gunn
+Scrambles in Southwest British Columbia by

-This guidebook describes scrambles in the local mountains.
+Matt GunnThis guidebook describes scrambles in the local mountains.
 Each route description has basic statistics, vehicle requirements, and detailed driving, approach, and route descriptions.
 As well, each scramble route is shown with a line superimposed onto a photograph.

-109 Walks in BC’s Lower Mainland by Mary & David Macaree
+109 Walks in BC’s Lower Mainland by

-This guidebook describes trails and walkways for those who enjoy being outdoors but don’t necessarily crave a lot of elevation gain.
-Like 103 Hikes, this book contains an index that sorts trails according to season, estimated walking time, and fitness level.
+Mary & David MacareeThis guidebook describes trails and walkways for those who enjoy being outdoors but don’t necessarily crave a lot of elevation gain.
+Like 103 Hikes, this book contains an index that sorts trails according to season, estimated walking time, and fitness level.”Don’t Waste Your Time in the BC Coast Mountains” by

-BC Car-free by Brian Glover
+BC Car-Free by

-This guidebook aims to fill the gap for those without a vehicle of their own, but has a reputation as being one of the best resources regardless of that.
+Brian GloverThis guidebook aims to fill the gap for those without a vehicle of their own, but has a reputation as being one of the best resources regardless of that.
 Also including kayak and cycle trips, Glover’s book is must have and, best of all, is freely available online.
 The budget hiker need only print the maps and guide pages.

-Hiking the Gulf Islands: An Outdoor Guide to BC’s Enchanted Isles by Charles Kahn
+Hiking the Gulf Islands: An Outdoor Guide to BC’s Enchanted Isles by

-“If you enjoy visiting (or living on) the largest of BC’s southern Gulf Islands, you’ll like this entertaining mix of history, anecdotes and tidbits.
-Kahn. . . has obviously done his research and generously illustrates the book with interesting old photographs.” – Vancouver Sun
+Charles Kahn“If you enjoy visiting (or living on) the largest of BC’s southern Gulf Islands, you’ll like this entertaining mix of history, anecdotes and tidbits.
+Kahn. . . has obviously done his research and generously illustrates the book with interesting old photographs.” – Vancouver Sun”A detailed, thorough history of the island . . .” – BC Studies

-Eight Wanderung “Classic” Hikes
+Eight Wanderung 'Classic' Hikes

 - Buntzen Lake – minimal elevation gain, near Port Moody